Z34D/fluxly-ccs/memory-bank/activeContext.md

 **No active tasks** - System is fully optimized with modular plugin architecture and consolidated handlers

 ## Recent Completions
+- Naming Convention Updates has been completed successfully.
+All references to "Git CORS Proxy Server" have been updated to "Fluxly-CCS" and all author tags updated to "Fluxly".
+The README.md has been completely reworked to reflect the modern modular architecture.
 - Universal Handler Consolidation has been completed successfully.
 The Git CORS Proxy now features both modular plugin architecture and optimized handler consolidation.

 ### ✅ Current Architecture: